xvitaly/srcrepair/docs/help/source/graphic-tweaker.rst

 Game launch options
 =================================================

-**Game launch options** allow user to see or to override game launch options.
+**Game launch options** allow user to override game launch options.
 This option provided for power users only.
 Most of users should not use it.

 All parameters must be separated by spaces.
 For example: